-Auto-trig - sequence is trigged automatically using the preprogrammed scene time

-Manual trig - sequence is only trigged by a user action

-Audio trig - sequence is trigged by an audio trig from the audio analyzer 1921
+- Auto-trig, sequence is trigged automatically using the preprogrammed scene time - Manual trig, sequence is only trigged by a user action - Audio trig, sequence is trigged by an audio trig from the Audio Analyzer 319 any trig source.
+If no sequences are highlighted all sequences will be stopped or started when the button is clicked.
+The stop status is NOT saved with the cue.

-For more details on trig options see trigging sequences in the cue 144.
+For more details on trig options see Trigging Sequences in the Cue [193].
 For further options on sequence timings and sequence loop options see Advanced Cue Options below.